Tiffany Haddish and Common Break Up After One Year Together - E! Online

 She's single!

-Tiffany Haddish and Common have ended their relationship—after a year of dating, a source tells E!
+Tiffany Haddish and Common have ended their relationship after a year of dating, a source close to him tells E!
 News.
-A source told People, "They are never in the same city together and both of them are just too busy for a serious relationship."

-E! has reached out to Tiffany and Common's reps for comment.
+"It was an amicable split," the source shares.
+"They both still think very highly of one another, work obligations simply proved to be too much for them to move forward."

+He and Tiffany "ultimately decided to end things before continuing on with a long distance relationship," the insider adds, noting that Common will be in the United Kingdom for the next six months shooting a TV show.

+Tiffany, meanwhile, is in Atlanta filming a Disney movie with Owen Wilson for several months, according to a separate source.

 The news comes after the Girls' Trip star shared a flirty meme on Instagram on Nov.
 28. "I want this type of action in my life," she wrote next to a video of a couple having a wild make out session.
 "Bring in the Acrobats #kissingChallenge somebody better start stretching.
 I saw this on @jaleelwhite story and couldn't stop laughing.
 But that is the kind of action we should all have."

 Tiffany, 41, confirmed her relationship with the rapper in August 2020, during an appearance on Steve-O's Wild Ride podcast.
 "This is hands down the best relationship I've ever been in," she said.